ltian2015/jim/wasm/README.md

 * get : (path: i64, ) -> i64 - Get returns the string value of the given key.
 See note about how strings are handled.
 * set : (path: i64, value: i64) -> () - Set stores the value at the provided path.
+* now : () -> i64 : Now reports the current time as nanoseconds since the epoch.
-* sched : (at: i32, func: i32) -> i32 : Sched schedules the function to run at the specified time as a unix epoch in seconds.
+* at : (at: i64, func: i32) -> () : At schedules the function to run at the specified time as a unix epoch in nanoseconds.
+* watch : (path: i64, value: i64, func: i32) : Watch registers a watcher for when the given path is equal to a value the function will trigger.
 * wait : () -> i32 - Wait blocks until an event has occurred on the bus.
 The return value is the table index of the next function to call.
 * exec : (func: i32) -> () - Exec calls the function (as a table index) and returns.
 * loop: () -> () - Loop calls wait and exec in a loop until the exit signal is recieved